builtforme/CodeBnb/README.md

 GitHub | The candidate's GitHub account username, which is the GitHub account which will be granted `push` rights to the repository. assigned | CodeBnb will record a timestamp of when access is granted to the repo.
 (Leave this column blank when adding new candidates). revoked | CodeBnb will record a timestamp of when access is revoked from the repo.
+(Leave this column blank when adding new candidates). revoked | CodeBnb will record a timestamp of when the repo is archived.
 (Leave this column blank when adding new candidates).
+Archiving a repo consists of copying it as a subtree within a master project archive repo.

 Note: Column names are case- and whitespace-insensitive.
 For example, "Candidate Name" and "candidatename" are both acceptable.